overfloq/HalloweenSkinCreator/README.md

+> A more user-friendly and more advanced skin effects are available with NameMC.
+I made this to just train my coding skills and demonstrate that it's possible in C# from scratch.
 # Halloween skin creator 🎃
 Wanna add some halloween effect into your minecraft skin?
 This tool is right for you.
 You can add a really simple pumpkin mask into your skin.